taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 ## Afterthoughts

 My [FsMarkov](https://github.com/taylorwood/FsMarkov) project makes some simplifying assumptions about english syntax, i.e. sentences start with a capitalized letter and end with punctuation.
 YouTube comments don't always follow those rules, so the output may not reflect the full range of human emotion they contain.

+Both referenced F# projects were developed on OS X with Xamarin Studio/Mono, so some project file tweaks may be required to build them elsewhere.